csci344/spring2025/pages/syllabus.md

 </style>

 ## Course Format
-The course includes a mix of lectures, in-class activities, tutorials, quizzes, homework, and a final exam.
+The course includes a mix of lectures, in-class activities, tutorials, quizzes, and homework.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.

 <!-- topics and labs here -->
 {% include schedule-very-simple.html %}

-### Class Participation and In-Class Exercises (15%)
+### Class Participation and In-Class Exercises (10%)
 We will use our scheduled class time to go over web development and programming concepts, do practice problems together and make sure your questions get answered.
 Class meetings will be in person.
 Organizationally, most topics will span about a week (see the [course schedule](../)).
 Most class sessions have accompanying readings.

 * I will take attendance during every class session.
 You may miss three class sessions -- no questions asked -- without a grade penalty.
 Any additional absences (beyond the three "freebies") will impact your participation grade (and more to the point, your capacity to productively engage with the class).

-### Tutorials (15%)
+### Tutorials (20%)
 Most Fridays, we will complete a coding / design "tutorial."
 Tutorials are intended to help you:
-1. Become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects).
+1. Become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework).
 1. Get comfortable writing lots of programs (practice makes perfect!)
 1. Assess what you know and don't know, so that you can make a plan to review various ideas and/or attend office hours.

 ### Homework (50%)
 You will be given regular homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
-They are each designed to take between 6-8 hours to complete, so leave yourself enough time!
+They are each designed to take between **6-8 hours** to complete, so leave yourself enough time!

-### Quizzes (10%)
+### Quizzes (20%)
-There will be 2 quizzes, which are intended to ensure that you understand the programming and web-related concepts relevant to the course.
-Your final exam score can replace one of your quiz scores if you did poorly on a quiz.
+There will be 2-3 quizzes, which are intended to ensure that you understand the programming and web-related concepts relevant to the course.

-### Final Exam (10%)
-There will be a cumulative final exam that will be administered during your regularly scheduled final exam slot.

 ## Expectations
 * You will come to class prepared and ready to engage in an intellectual discussion about the readings and concepts.